"

 Figure 17.7.
 Root and Face Bends / Photo Credit: Nicholas Malara, CC BY 4.0

-A “perfect” bend test would show a continuous surface free of any changes such as tears and holes from porosity or slag inclusions, also known generally as discontinuities.
-The inspector will check the surface of the bend for any discontinuities, such as tears and holes, and compare the size, shape, and quantity to the code’s visual acceptance criteria.
-The bend test passes if a discontinuity is smaller than the acceptance criteria.
-If the discontinuity is larger than the acceptance criteria, then the discontinuity is too large, and it is a defect; the bend test fails.
+A perfect bend test would show a continuous surface free of any changes such as tears and holes from porosity or slag inclusions, also known generally as discontinuities.
+The inspector checks the surface of the bend for any discontinuities, such as tears and holes, and compares the size, shape, and quantity to the code’s visual acceptance criteria.
+The bend test is passed if a discontinuity is smaller than the acceptance criteria.
+But if the discontinuity is larger than the acceptance criteria, then the discontinuity is too large and it is a defect—the bend test is failed.

 Fillet Welds for Nontubular Connections

-Fillet welds made on plates are non-tubular connections.
-Figure 17.8 below shows four test positions for fillet welds on “T” joints.
+Fillet welds made on plates are nontubular connections.
+Figure 17.8 shows four test positions for fillet welds on T-joints.

 Fillet weld test positions 1F, 2F, 3F, and 4F are illustrated.
 There are captions designing each weld position.
 All of these welds are T-shaped, where one piece of metal and welded halfway across another perpendicularly.
 1F is flat position, and the caption reads, “The welding position used to weld from the upper side of the joint; the face of the weld is approximately horizontal.
 2F is the horizontal position, and the caption reads, “The position in which welding is performed on the upper side of an approximately horizontal surface and against an approximately vertical surface.”
 3F is the vertical position.
 The caption reads, “The position of welding in which the axis of the weld is approximately vertical.”
 4F is the overhead position.
 The caption reads, “The position in which welding is performed from the underside of the joint.”